Wollongong - East

 Wollongong - East was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Wollongong-East had a higher cultural diversity than most local markets, with 30.8% of its population born overseas and 24.4% speaking a language other than English at home.
-Christianity was the predominant religion in Wollongong-East, making up 45.8% of the population.
-Islam, however, was more prevalent in Wollongong-East at 4.1%, compared to the regional average of 2.5%.
+Wollongong-East has a higher cultural diversity than most local markets, with 30.8% of its population born overseas and 24.4% speaking a language other than English at home.
+Christianity is the dominant religion in Wollongong-East, accounting for 45.8% of people.
+Islam is notably overrepresented, comprising 4.1% compared to 2.5% across Rest of NSW.

 Frequently Asked Questions - Diversity